 While learning how to sing vibrato, singers who sing producing a wide and slow vibrato are actually doing a wobble.
 This happens due to the lack of focus on the singing and lack of breath control and breath pressure.
 Wobble can sometimes be caused due to lack of correct adduction of vocal cords.

 2) Tremolo Vibrato

-Tremolo is caused by over pressure at the root of the tongue.
-This is due to a tendency to speed up and finish singing, breathlessness and lack of voice control.
-Tremolo is even recognized as a sort of voice trembling due to lack of confidence levels or improper physical health.
+Tremolo is caused by overpressure at the root of the tongue.
+This is due to a tendency to speed up and finish singing, breathlessness, and lack of voice control.
+Tremolo is even recognized as a sort of voice trembling due to a lack of confidence levels or improper physical health.
 Tremolo can happen to singers who alcohol and drug abusers.

 Sometimes some singers produce uneven vibrato.
-The vocal chords may move apart and vibrate unnaturally.
-This happens when there is a change in flow of even air pressure through your system.
-This can be rectified by regular practice and deep breathing exercise to clear you passage and strengthen the voice support muscles.
+The vocal cords may move apart and vibrate unnaturally.
+This happens when there is a change in the flow of even air pressure through your system.
+This can be rectified by regular practice and deep breathing exercise to clear your passage and strengthen the voice support muscles.

 3) Diaphragmatic Vibrato (Recommended)

 Some singers can produce a vibrato from their diaphragm aptly named as diaphragmatic vibrato.
 This is when the diaphragm pulsates during a sustained note to give a fake vibrato sound.
 Some theatrical singers develop this habit when they are unable to master a correct vibrato in their voice and they want to get away with some sort of a vibrato sound.
 This is a habit which cannot be rectified easily since the abdominal muscles memorize the pulsating sensation and develop muscle memory.
 However, even this can be corrected over a period of time with determination.